 Venus is considered a terrestrial planet along with Mercury, Earth, and Mars.
 They are called terrestrial planets because their composition includes metals or silicate rocks.
 Terrestrial planets are closest to the sun.
 The diameter of the planet is 12,103.6 kilometer, which is 638.4 less than Earth’s.

-This is the largest continent, which is compared to the size of South America.
+This is the largest continent which is compared to the size of South America.
 It’s still a mystery why there is no evidence of lava flow.
-Venus has few impact craters, which indicate that its surface is young; Scientists believe that the planet is approximately 300 to 600 million years old.
+Venus has a few impact craters which indicate that its surface is young; scientists believe that the planet is approximately 300 to 600 million years old.

 The atmosphere around Venus is composed of 96.5% carbon dioxide, 3.5% nitrogen and some trace amounts of sulfur dioxide.
 The pressure surface of Venus is 92 times than that of Earth.
 The mass of the planet’s atmosphere is 93 times as compared to Earth.
 The atmosphere around Venus produces the greatest greenhouse effect in the solar system; which makes the surface of the planet hotter as compared to Mercury, despite its closeness to the sun.
 Interesting facts of Venus for kids– The temperature on Venus is higher than the temperature used for sterilization.

-Venus has an axial tilt that’s less than 3 degrees, which decreases the seasonal temperature changes.
-The surface is isothermal – retains a constant temperature between day and night.
+Venus has an axial tilt that’s less than 3 degrees which decreases the seasonal temperature changes.
+The surface is isothermal – it retains a constant temperature between day and night.
 In the case of the planet’s cloud, it’s believed to be capable of generating lightning.

 It was mentioned that the planet can’t generate a strong magnetic field.
 The magnetic field of Venus is actually weaker than Earth.
 The lack of inherent magnetic field phenomena baffled scientists because it’s similar to Earth in size.